tevesh/traefick/Readme.md

 ### What is this?

-Traefik is a HTTP **reverse proxy** and **load balancer** that permit to have different docker container that using same port at the same time.
+Traefik is a HTTP **reverse proxy** and **load balancer** that permit to have different docker containers that using same ports up at the same time.

-### How to start using for project?
+### How to start using for projects?

-- First of all clone this repository with command `git clone https://gitlab.fullsix.it/orchestra/traefik.git`
+- First of all clone this repository with command `https://github.com/tevesh/traefick.git`

 - Once the project is downloaded you have to build the image with `docker-compose build` from within the traefik directory